bcionescu/Howly/readme.md

 - [x] Replace italic text: `*italic*` or `_italic_`.
 - [x] Replace hyperlinks.
 - [x] Replace both bold and italic at the same time: `***boldanditalic***` `___boldanditalic___`.
-- [ ] Embed YouTube links if found by themselves on a line.
+- [x] Embed YouTube links if found by themselves on a line.
+- [x] Ensure that the link turns into an embed only when it is not preceded or followed by anything else.
+- [x] Handle both youtube.com and youtu.be type links.
 - [ ] Automatically add paragraphs.
 - [ ] Replace headings.
 - [ ] Replace Markdown ordered lists with HTML.
 Check for usage of 1), 2), etc. as well.